 Most Likely to Ruin the Group Trip: The Gov't Shutdown

 Is this really a high school yearbook superlative?
-I'm not sure about that, but we wanted to shoehorn in a mention of the worst thing in travel this year: The Government Shutdown.
+I'm not sure, probably not.
+But we wanted to shoehorn in a mention of the worst thing in travel this year: The Government Shutdown.

-The more than 40-day shutdown crippled operations at many major U.S. airports, cancelling hundreds of thousands of flights and generally making things all over the country tense.
+The record-setting, 46-day shutdown of the federal government crippled operations at many major U.S. airports, canceling tens of thousands of flights, delaying countless more, and generally making things all over the country tense.

-As air traffic controllers, who weren't being paid, started skipping work, the government forced a sweeping cut of flying capacity to ensure the safety of the skies.
-The end result was a cascading effect of far more than just 10% of flights being cancelled.
+As air traffic controllers, who weren't being paid, started skipping work, the government forced an unprecedented reduction of flights ensure the safety of the skies.
+The end result was a cascading effect of far more than just 10% of flights being canceled.